 “A positive goal to strive for when disciplining would be to raise children we not only love, but in whose company we love being.” – Magda Gerber, Dear Parent: Caring for Infants With Respect

-I share more about setting limits with respect in my book, No Bad Kids: Toddler Discipline Without Shame
+I share a complete guide to setting limits with respect in my book, No Bad Kids: Toddler Discipline Without Shame